Financing LL.M. Study at Harvard Law School

 Applicants seeking financial assistance should investigate funding sources in their home countries well in advance.
 Examples of such funding sources (PDF) include employers, government agencies, and foundations.
 Loans from private lending institutions in the U.S. may also be available to international applicants.

 The United States Embassy or consulate in an international applicant’s home country may have information on U.S. government grants under the Fulbright program and other information on fellowship opportunities.
 Applicants who are from certain countries or who meet certain specific criteria may be eligible for a number of scholarships administered by Harvard University’s Committee on General Scholarships.
 Please note that many of these scholarships have their own application procedures and deadlines, and students must apply for some of these funds by contacting committees or agencies in their home countries.

 In some cases it may be possible for students to undertake part-time paid employment on campus, e.g., working in the Law School Library or as research assistants for faculty members.
 Generally speaking, students can expect to earn up to a total of $3,500 over the course of the academic year in return for 10–12 hours of work per week.
 These positions cannot be arranged through the Graduate Program Office.
 Admitted applicants interested in such employment must seek out such positions after arrival at Harvard Law School.
 Off-campus employment during the year of study is not permitted for international students.

-Everyone in the LL.M. class of 2014-2015 who demonstrated financial need received some form of aid, whether as grant, grant and loan, or loan only.
+Everyone in the 2020-2021 LL.M. program who demonstrated financial need received some form of aid, whether as grant, grant and loan, or loan only.

 - Typical financial aid award is part grant, part loan

-- 37% of LL.M.s received grants from other sources within Harvard University (e.g., Albert Sachs scholarships) or non-Harvard sources (e.g., Fulbright scholarships)
+- 45% of 2020-21 LL.M.s received grants from other sources within Harvard University (e.g., Frank Knox Memorial Fellowships and Albert Sachs Scholarships) or non-Harvard sources (e.g., Fulbright scholarships)